RyanMKrol/qbittorrent-1337x-plugin/README.md

 ## License

-This plugin is provided as-is for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.